Instruction for Authors

-The APC must be paid via PayPal™ in Japanese yen (JPY).
+The APC must be paid via PayPal™ or bank transfer in Japanese yen (JPY).
 Instruction for the payment will be sent upon acceptance of the article for submission.

 The payment is due within 14 days of acceptance of the article for publication.
 All manuscript will be withdrawn if the payment is not received by the due date.

 The color figure(s) will appear in color free of charge to authors.